 You need enough space to easily stack those pots and pans.
 And on top of it all, you need more space for those lids with their annoying handles.
 But without proper drainage, your pots and pans won’t dry properly.
 And if you make the mistake of buying a dish drainer that’s flimsy, you’ll be in for a bumpy ride.

 There are about as many dish drainers as there are kitchens and it can be difficult to navigate through all your options.
-So here at The Kitchen Professor we’ve done the hard work for you.
-Here you can explore the best options available and make the right choice to suit your kitchen and your needs.
+So here at The Kitchen Professor, we’ve done the hard work for you.
+Explore the best options available and make the right choice to suit your kitchen and your needs.

 SimpleHuman Steel Frame Dish Rack

 First up is the SimpleHuman Steel Frame Dish Rack.
 This dish rack has a creative design, it’s functional and it’s good looking too.

 The SimpleHuman Steel Frame Dish Rack is designed with a drip-free tray and 360-degree swivel spout.
 This innovative drainage system guides the water into the sink, keeping your countertops dry and stain free.

 It’s also designed with feet to raise the drainer off your countertop.
 This keeps your countertops dry and the water flowing back into your sink.
 These feet come with rubber coverings to protect your surfaces and prevent slipping.
 Because of this elevation, the SimpleHuman is compatible with most overmount sinks.

 The plastic tray is coated with a high tech Hydrophilic coating which spreads the water evenly.
 This means it’s quick-dry and prevents that ugly residue, we all dislike, from building up.